SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Telemetry Integration

 A considerable part of the knowledge of Jona comes from the telemetry information of the simulation game.
-As said, data providers for *Assetto Corsa*, *Assetto Corsa Competizione*, *RaceRoom Racing Experience*, *rFactor 2*, *iRacing*, *Automobilista 2* and *Project CARS 2* are already builtin.
+As said, data providers for *Assetto Corsa*, *Assetto Corsa Competizione*, *RaceRoom Racing Experience*, *rFactor 2*, *Le Mans Ultimate*, *iRacing*, *Automobilista 2* and *Project CARS 2* are already builtin.
 The special plugin "Race Engineer" collects the data from the simulation games and hands it over to Jona.
 Small applications like "ACC SHM Provider.exe" or "RF2 SHM Provider.exe", which are located in the *Binaries* folder, are used to acquire the data.
 They run periodically and output the following data:

 	[Car Data]
 	BodyworkDamage=0, 0, 0, 0, 0